vuex-asr/vuex-asr/docs/learn-by-example/hello-world-example.md

 # hello world example

-In the example below I'll give you an example of the most basic implementation of VUEX-ASR.
+In the example below you find an example of the most basic implementation of vuex-asr.

 For a quick overview go to the sandbox environment to follow along: